-Classical music is known for its slow tunes, elegance, well-balanced melodies, and smooth harmonizing rhythm.
-These soft sounds made with mostly string and key instruments are both beautiful to the ears and calming to the nerves.
+Classical music is known for its structural elegance, well-balanced melodies, and smooth harmonizing rhythm.
+These pieces are created with mostly string instruments, and are both beautiful to the ears and calming to the nerves.

-Know as the Mozart effect, classical music creates a calming effect that releases dopamine and limits the production of Cortisol.
+Known as the Mozart effect, classical music creates a calming effect that releases dopamine and limits the production of cortisol.
 When you listen to classical music, you can almost feel the stress of the day seeping out of your pores.

 It is no surprise that classical music is often used as a lullaby for babies.

 Studies show that classical music helps children fall asleep faster and sleep better.
-This is proof that there is no age limit to who can enjoy a good Mozart record.
+This is proof that there is no age limit to who can enjoy a good Mozart piece.